-WHILE studying for 3 weeks at Davidson College in North Carolina over the summer in July, the sweltering heat was not the only thing on my mind.
+WHILE studying for 3 weeks at college in North Carolina over the summer in July, the sweltering heat was not the only thing on my mind.
 Coming from the alternating sunny or grey, wet Southern English summer after my iGCSE exams, it occurred to me I had signed up for a course I knew nothing about.
 What I didn’t realise, as I boarded my plane alone to travel a few thousand miles away from my family, was that it would probably change the course of my university career.

 My professor of Anthropology was a charming and sharp witted woman who greeted us everyday with her handful of handouts and a quick welcome.
 In the haze of my jet-lag and the jarring change from outside humidity to a curtain of freezing air conditioning inside, a luxury we grin and bare against in the UK if it even gets that hot, I failed to calculate quite what I was doing and taking my seat right at the front next to the teacher’s computer.